premkrrajbhar/taco-project/README.md

 # The Little Taco Shop

-Welcome to the repository of "Little Taco Shop" wesbite.
+Welcome to the repository of "Little Taco Shop" website.

 ## Demo Screenshot